Some Common Errors You May Encounter in Thunderbird

 2. Trash Folder Corruption and Difficulty in Deleting Messages

-4. Open the ImapMail folder for IMAP account (Mail folder for POP account).
+4. Access the ImapMail directory for your IMAP account (or the Mail folder for a POP account).

 3. Unable to Receive Messages

-Many of these issues be resolved by checking the Thunderbird account settings:
+Numerous solutions can be found by reviewing the Thunderbird account settings:

-3. Now verify the server settings (according to specifications given by the account provider).
+3. Please confirm the server settings in accordance with the specifications provided by the account provider.

 4. Unable to Send Messages in Thunderbird